Desperadus/StructPhylogeny/README.md

 - The paper used DALI and a PHYLIP distance-tree method.
 This repository uses `GTalign` for structural comparison, as requested.
 - The SDM implementation follows the Lakshmi et al. formula, but approximates PFTE from GTalign's aligned-residue count and the smaller structure length.
 - `IQ-TREE 3` is used for the sequence phylogeny.
-The structure phylogeny is inferred from the SDM distance matrix with a neighbor-joining distance-tree method because SDM is distance data rather than an alignment.
+The structure phylogeny is inferred from the SDM distance matrix with a neighbor-joining distance-tree method.
 - By default, if a structure has multiple chains, the pipeline uses the longest protein chain.

 ## Tests